 Gardner is proud to offer guests the culmination of his culinary experiences, blending global spices with classic techniques to create sumptuous global modern cuisine.
 He has over 20 years of fine dining hospitality experience, which enables him to create the ultimate guest experience to make each event a memorable occasion.

 Gardner’s most recent restaurant venture, Roly China Fusion Restaurant and Bar, is inspired by his husband Roly.
-The restaurant, which opened October 2019, offers traditional Chinese cuisine with a modern twist, as well as an authentic selection of Dim Sum.
+The restaurant, which opened October 2019, offers modern Chinese cuisine with a fusion twist, as well as selection of handmade Dim Sum.
 In 2015, Gardner purchased 533 Viet Fusion due to his passion for the fresh ingredients and bold flavors of Vietnamese fare combined with his personal love of creating edible art.
 Chad opened his catering and events business in 2011, Dash and a Handful, which was a nod to his mother who raised him to cook with a “dash of this” and a “handful of that.”